 Yep!
 It’s that simple.
 Use the secret ingredients in your DIY Chalk Paint Recipe.
 Problem Solved!

 I’ve found a product called “Paint Minerals” -it’s the exclusive blend of mineral additives specifically formulated to create Chalk Paint.
 All you do is add the mixture to any brand of latex paint, in your choice of color, and you have just created your own Chalk Paint!!
 If you want a high quality Chalk Paint be sure you use a high quality paint as your base.
 Don’t expect $40 results from a $2 quart of paint, unless it’s a mis-tint, and in that case Rock On!!
 Also, true Chalk Paints are flat, so you’ll want to take the sheen into consideration as well.

 I have been using this formula to paint my reLoved furniture for a while, and I am in deep love!!
 What I admire about Paint Minerals (besides the price) is the versatility.
 I like to think of it as an on-demand kind of freedom.
 I can mix a small batch in any color, and achieve a high end result!
 I don’t need to invest in countless quarts of Chalk Paint.
 I don’t even need to mix large quantities.
 I’m free to be creative on a whim!
 If you’d like to read step-by-step mixing instructions, check out my tutorial here.

 Also, this product is excellent for making Gesso, Impasto and Gouache.

 So when the opportunity came available for me to distribute the product, of course I could hardly contain myself!!!!
 I am truly excited to announce Paint Minerals are available online, through my Etsy shop, and only $7.95 for the 1 quart mix is HOT!!

-What is your experience with DIY Chalk Paint Recipes if any??
+What is your experience with a DIY Chalk Paint Recipe ??